Objective research and reviews to aid investing decisions | Saturday, February 11, 2012 | S&P 500 (SPY) 134.36 -1.00 | Gold (GLD) 167.14 -0.88

 For another perspective on the HSGFX timing effectiveness, we look at correlations between HSGFX and S&P 500 Index weekly returns by range of the latter.

-The next chart summarizes the correlations between HSGFX and S&P 500 Index weekly returns by decile of S&P 500 Index returns over the entire sample period.
+The next chart summarizes the correlations between HSGFX and S&P 500 Index weekly returns by ranked tenth (decile) of S&P 500 Index returns over the entire sample period.
 A steadily increasing progression of correlations across deciles would indicate systematically good timing, but no such progression is evident.
 In fact, HSGFX appears just as exposed to extremely negative market returns as it is to extremely positive market returns.

 For another perspective on the role of hedging (not timing), we look at average weekly returns.

 The final chart compares average weekly total returns for HSGFX, FMAGX, S&P Depository Receipts (SPY) and the iShares Russell 2000 Index (IWM) when the weekly S&P 500 Index return is negative (red), positive (green) and overall (black) for the entire sample period.
-The chart shows that, while FMAGX closely mimics SPY behavior, HSGFX on average avoids market weakness but also misses most of market strength.
-Cumulative returns over the entire sample period (ignoring tax implications) are 104%, -20%, 2% and 56%, respectively, for HSGFX, FMAGX, SPY and IWM.
+The chart shows that, while FMAGX closely mimics SPY behavior, HSGFX on average avoids market weakness but also misses market strength.
+Cumulative returns over the entire sample period (ignoring tax implications) are 62%, 22%, 59% and 161%, respectively, for HSGFX, FMAGX, SPY and IWM.

-In summary, while hedging has generally been advantageous for equity investing over the past 11 years, evidence from simple tests provides little support for a belief that John Hussman successfully times the stock market via hedging adjustments based on his assessments of market valuation and market action.
+In summary, evidence from simple tests does not support belief that John Hussman successfully times the stock market via fund hedging adjustments based on his assessments of market valuation and market action.

-These findings are generally consistent with those described in “Outperformance of Hedge Funds: Timing or Asset Selection?”, “Hedge Fund Success: Timing or Stock Picking?” and “Mutual Fund Stock Selection vs. Market Timing” that funds generate alpha through stock picking and not market timing.
+Findings are generally consistent with those described in “Outperformance of Hedge Funds: Timing or Asset Selection?”, “Hedge Fund Success: Timing or Stock Picking?” and “Mutual Fund Stock Selection vs. Market Timing” that funds do not time the market effectively.

 Login